 For detection in static images, we will need to test a range of ROIs with different positions and sizes.
-Note that with sufficient computing power, all windows can be processed in parallel.

-In a scanning window system, the scanning step size, s, may also be varied.
-This may be the same size for row and column direction, or different step sizes may be used (say $s_i$ and $s_j$ )
+The scanning step size (s) may also be varied.
+This may be the same size for row and column direction, or different step sizes may be used (say s_i and s_j)